canonical/charmed-openstack-upgrader/docs/reference/commands.rst

         data-plane          Show the steps for upgrading all data-plane components.
                             This is possible only if control-plane has been fully upgraded, otherwise an error will be thrown.
-        hypervisors         Show the steps for upgrading nova-compute machines.
+        hypervisors         Show the steps for upgrading machines with nova-compute and colocated services.
 This is possible only if control-plane has been fully upgraded, otherwise an error will be thrown.

 By default, COU plans upgrade for the entire OpenStack cloud with `cou plan`.
 However, the upgrade process can be tailored to target a specific group through a sub-command for more